 The Bachelor of Science in Chemical Engineering (BSChE) degree program is designed to provide students with comprehensive training in chemical engineering fundamentals.
 This degree program is accredited by the Engineering Accreditation Commission of ABET under the General Criteria and the Chemical Engineering Program Criteria.
 The BSChE degree requires the satisfactory completion of a minimum of 126 units as indicated in the BSChE Requirements table below.
-Of the courses listed in that table, the humanities and social sciences courses (except ENGR 450X courses) may be taken Pass/No Pass.
+Of the courses listed in the BSChE Requirements, only the humanities and social sciences courses may be taken as Pass/No Pass with the exception of College writing which must be taken for a letter grade.

-The program of study consists of 25 units of physical and biological sciences (i.e., biology, chemistry and physics); 24 units of mathematics and engineering computing; 38 units of core chemical engineering courses; 21 units of humanities, social sciences and technical writing; and 18 units of chemical engineering electives.
+The program of study consists of 25 units of physical and biological sciences (i.e., biology, chemistry and physics); 24 units of mathematics and engineering computing; 41 units of core chemical engineering courses; 18 units of humanities and social sciences; and 18 units of chemical engineering electives.
 The chemical engineering electives permit students to tailor their studies toward specific goals such as obtaining more depth in a chemical engineering subdiscipline (e.g., materials) or increasing breadth by choosing courses from different subdisciplines.
-Some of these 18 units may be taken in other engineering departments or in the natural sciences or physical sciences.
+At least one chemical engineering elective course must be chosen from a set of advanced lab course options, and at least 9 of the 18 units must be taken in EECE.
+The rest may be taken in other engineering departments or in the natural or physical sciences.
 Students, in collaboration with their advisors, design a course of study (subject to certain requirements) for the chemical engineering electives.
-Consult the EECE department website for more details, including the requirements that must be satisfied by these chemical engineering electives.
+Consult the EECE department website for more details, including a list of approved courses.

 BSChE Requirements